 We all need grab-and-go food to keep hunger at bay between meals.
 If you turn to packaged staples to stay sated, try these healthier yet satisfying alternatives.

 Salty.
-Packaged foods tend to be loaded with sodium, often as a preserving agent as well as for flavour.
-You can still get that salty satisfaction by making your own snacks, but with far less sodium than most packaged foods provide.
+Packaged foods tend to be loaded with salt, often as a preserving agent as well as for flavor.
+You can still get that salty satisfaction by making your own snacks, but with far less salt than most packaged foods provide.
 Whether you’re making chips or your own roasted nuts, play around with different finishing salts, such as pink salts, smoked salts or fleur de sel.
 Try smoked salt and rosemary over roasted almonds, for example.
 You’ll find that these salts all provide different flavors, with just a little going a long way.

 Sweet.
 If your afternoon or evening snack cravings lean toward the sweet side, make your own so that you can control the portion and sugar content while boosting the nutritional value.
-Look for sweetness that also has fibre, such as dried fruit or coconut flakes, and whole grains for texture, flavour and even more fibre.
+Try these Quinoa chocolate chip cookies or these Oat cookies packed with banana and courgette.
+Look for sweetness that also has fiber, such as dried fruit or coconut flakes, and whole grains for texture, flavor and even more fiber.
 If your sweet tooth prefers candy, try dried fruit such as mango or pineapple.

 Breakfast first.
 A lot of breakfast foods are just dessert in different packaging.
 Whether you rely on smoothies, breakfast bars, coffee or some combination thereof to start your day, make sure you’re fueling yourself for success.
-Try making your own or look for store-bought options that have whole grains, limited sugar, healthy fats, fibre and protein.
+Try making your own, like these Courgette oat muffins, or look for store-bought options that have whole grains, limited sugar, healthy fats, fiber and protein.